Skip to content

 done

-This should take about 10 minutes.
-Note: The way the script is written means we have to indicate which program to use whenever we are running it.
-So to run without calling bash, we can change the script permissions.
+The way the script is written means we have to indicate which program to use whenever we are running it.
+To be able to run without calling bash, we need to change the script permissions.

 Now we can execute the script without calling bash

-In the Next Lesson we will now prepare the script to run on the HPC environment
+In the Next Lesson, we will prepare the script to run on the HPC environment.